MLB vs. NPB: A playoff primer for Japan’s beloved baseball

 The winners of the Final Stages in each league then advance to the Japan Series, which is the equivalent of the World Series in MLB.
 Here, the format goes to a 2-3-2, best-of-seven series (one team hosts the first two and last two games, while the other hosts the middle three).
 The home field advantage is determined by year: the Pacific League winner hosts Game 1, 2, 6, 7 in an odd numbered year and the Central League winner hosts four games in an even numbered year.

 The CS for both leagues begins Oct.
 13 and the Japan Series begins Oct.
 27. For more information on NPB schedules, visit http://npb.jp/eng/.

 Given the fact that there are only 12 teams and half of them make the playoffs, winning the pennant is less meaningful than in MLB.
 There are still opposing opinions to the CS, but like the Wild Card in MLB, it keeps teams fighting for the final playoff spots and a shot at the NPB Championship.

 The regular season may be ending, but it is also the beginning of a new and exciting month.
 Let’s watch the postseason unfold, not only for MLB, but also NPB - the most beloved professional sport in Japan.

-Climax Series tickets will go on sale to the general public on the hosting teams’ official website and at various convenience stores.
-The tickets, which go on sale at various times, will likely sell out within the first hour.
+Climax Series tickets go on sale to the general public on the hosting teams’ official website and at various convenience stores.
+The tickets, which go on sale at various times, likely sell out within the first hour.
 Secondary market tickets may be available near major stations in the host cities at Kinkenya.
 Ticket prices will run more than the standard face value.